Taiwan mayor says too early to say if tech hub safe from COVID spike

 By Tuesday morning, more than 250 cases had been reported in four tech companies in the area, the majority of which were in migrant workers from Southeast Asian countries.

-Companies affected included chip packaging and testing firm Greatek Electronics Inc (2441.TW) and telecom equipment maker Accton Technology Corp (2345.TW).
+Companies affected included chip packaging and testing firm Greatek Electronics Inc and telecom equipment maker Accton Technology Corp.

 In a statement to the stock exchange on Monday, King Yuan, which has recorded more than 200 infections, said it expected a 30%-35% impact on production in June.